cerbos/demo-python/README.md

 # Cerbos Python Demo

-Make sure your environment has the dependencies in `requirements.txt` installed before running.
+Make sure you have Python 3.9 and your environment has the dependencies in `requirements.txt` installed before running.

 Depending on your configuration, you may want to change `CERBOS_URL` in `main.py`.